 This bill would extend to pupils enrolled in grade 10 the granting of credit for completing a work experience education program to the same extent granted to pupils in grade 11 or a higher grade.
 To the extent that the bill would impose new duties on school districts, the bill would impose a state-mandated local program.

-This bill would require the State Department of Education, upon appropriation by the Legislature for this purpose, to establish a system to collect and maintain data on work-based learning, work experience education, and work permits issued by local educational agencies, and school-based registered apprenticeship programs, as specified.
+This bill would require the State Department of Education, using existing systems and capabilities, to collect and maintain data on work-based learning, work experience education, and work permits issued by local educational agencies, and school-based registered apprenticeship programs, as specified.

-Existing law requires the governing board of each school district opting to expend supplemental grant funding or accepting other funds for this purpose to provide a series of career technical education programs, each offering a sequence of courses leading to specific competencies, as specified.
+Existing law requires the governing board of each school district opting to expend targeted instructional improvement block grant funding or accepting other funds for this purpose to provide a series of career technical education programs, each offering a sequence of courses leading to specific competencies, as specified.
 Existing law requires those governing boards to also develop and implement plans for articulation of career education courses with community colleges to extend the sequence of courses through grades 13 and 14.

-For governing boards of school districts opting to extend supplemental grant funding or accepting other funds for this purpose, this bill would require those governing boards to, within each series of career technical education programs, offer a sequence of at least 2 courses leading to those specific competencies.
+For governing boards of school districts opting to expend targeted instructional improvement block grant funding or accepting other funds for this purpose, this bill would require those governing boards to offer, within each series of career technical education programs, a sequence of at least 2 courses leading to those specific competencies.
 The bill would require those governing board plans with community colleges to instead regard articulation of career technical education courses to establish opportunities for pupils to earn college credit and meet prerequisite requirements for community college career education certificates and degree programs, and to align the sequence of courses through grades 13 and 14.

 Existing law provides for apprenticeship programs within the Division of Apprenticeship Standards within the Department of Industrial Relations, sponsored by specific entities and employers, and requires the Chief of the Division of Apprenticeship Standards to perform various functions with respect to apprenticeship programs and the welfare of apprentices.

-This bill would require the State Department of Education to, in collaboration with the office of the Chancellor of the California Community Colleges, convene an interagency workgroup composed of representatives of certain state agencies for specified purposes, including, among others, establishing guidance for youth apprenticeship programs registered by the Division of Apprenticeship Standards.
-The bill would require the department to, in collaboration with the interagency workgroup, establish priorities for occupational frameworks, as defined, and industry skills frameworks, as defined, and present those frameworks to the Division of Apprenticeship Standards for adoption.
-The bill would require the Division of Apprenticeship Standards to modify, reject, or adopt those frameworks presented by the department.
-The bill would make the implementation of these provisions contingent upon an appropriation by the Legislature for these purposes in the annual Budget Act or another statute.
+This bill would authorize the State Department of Education to, in collaboration with the Division of Apprenticeship Standards and the office of the Chancellor of the California Community Colleges, convene an interagency workgroup composed of representatives of certain state agencies for specified purposes, including, among others, establishing guidance for school-based youth apprenticeship programs registered with the Division of Apprenticeship Standards.

 This bill would provide that, if the Commission on State Mandates determines that the bill contains costs mandated by the state, reimbursement for those costs shall be made pursuant to the statutory provisions noted above.